Setting Up Transformation Logs for ArcGIS

 - Rotate Logs Automatically: Implement a cron job or Windows Task Scheduler routine to archive logs older than 90 days to cold storage.
 Retain active JSON files for immediate audit queries.

-checksumfield enables rapid deduplication and change detection.
-Cross-reference it against dataset versioning tables to flag unauthorized modifications. - Map to FGDC/ISO 19115: Align your JSON schema with federal and international metadata standards.
+params_checksumfield enables rapid deduplication and change detection.
+Cross-reference it against dataset versioning tables to flag unauthorized modifications.
+Note that this checksum covers only the parameter dictionary, not the output file bytes — use a file-level SHA-256 alongside it when chain-of-custody requires byte-exact verification. - Map to FGDC/ISO 19115: Align your JSON schema with federal and international metadata standards.
 This simplifies compliance reporting and reduces manual translation overhead during audits.

 - Monitor Execution Gaps: Run a weekly reconciliation script that compares native geoprocessing history with your custom JSON logs.
 Missing entries typically indicate environment misconfigurations, permission denials, or unhandled exceptions.